thejasvibr/the_cocktail_party_nightmare/README.md

  *  iii) group geometry : a dictionary with the heading directions and xy positions of all bats in a group.
 Headings refer to the direction a bat is flying in and aiming its sonar beam at.

-      orientations : Nbats x 1 np.array with azimuth headings ranging from 0-360 degrees
+      orientations : Nbats x 1 np.array with azimuth headings ranging from 0-360 degrees.
+The 0th index orientation corresponds to the focal bat.
 ![](docs_imgs/orientations.png)
-      positions : Nbats x 2 np.array with xy coordinates of the
+      positions : Nbats x 2 np.array with xy coordinates of the group of bats.
+The 0th row corresponds to the xy positions of the focal bat.
 ![](docs_imgs/positions.png)